Questions & Answers

 The length of exposure to electricity

-The presence of moisture in the environment
+The presence of water in the environment

 Everybody who is working on the construction site